 camping 2010

 Is this considered food???
-It's canned chicken to put in the Tuna helper (had canned chicken in the house and no tuna) My kids said food tasted so much better when they were camping.
-I make spaghetti sauce and freeze it for when needed, it is made with organic hamburger, my homemade veggie packs, garlic, onions and even garden grown zucchini all blended together to make a healthy meal for my family.
-While somehow the spaghetti sauce was forgotten and all I had was just a tin of spaghetti sauce. (no meat, no nothing else) and that's when the kids said the food tasted so much better.
+It's canned chicken to put in the Tuna Helper (had canned chicken in the house and no tuna) My kids said the food tasted so much better when they were camping.
+I make spaghetti sauce and freeze it when needed, it is made with organic hamburger, my homemade veggie packs, garlic, onions, and even garden-grown zucchini all blended together to make a healthy meal for my family.
+Somehow the spaghetti sauce was forgotten and all I had was just a tin of spaghetti sauce. (no meat, no nothing else) and that's when the kids said the food tasted so much better.
 Ouch!!!
-They also loved all the packaged high is sodium noodle mixes, and all the other junk food that is eaten while camping.
+They also loved all the packaged high sodium noodle mixes and all the other junk food that is eaten while camping.

 First Time Taking the Boat Out